svo80/vti_search/README.md

 Alternatively, you might want to combine the results of an Intelligence search with indicators highlighted in a (third-party) report in order to create a more detailed overview of a specific campaign or operation.

-By default, all log files, samples, and reports are stored in a separate directory (identified by its timestamp) that is created at program startup in the `download` folder.
+By default, all log files, samples, and reports are stored in a separate directory (identified by its timestamp) that is created at program startup in the `downloads` folder.
 If you prefer rather updating an existing directory, you can explicitly set the `--download-dir` parameter.

 For instance, assuming you would like to investigate an APT campaign, you can perform an Intelligence search, retrieve the first 100 results in detailed format, and store all information in a specific folder as follows: